saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 + Start the Producer app using the app URL, click on URL and this will open new browser tab, append `/tweets/producer` on URL and press Enter.
 This should begin to load the tweets into the Cassandra DB.

-Instead ACCS console, you can use curl to start the Producer app.
+Instead of ACCS console, you can use curl to start the Producer app.

 `curl -X GET <tweet_producer_app_url>/tweets/producer` e.g. `curl -X GET https://tweetsproducerapp-gse00013953.uscom-east-1.oraclecloud.com/tweets/producer`